The CONAN Internship Program

 - Digital Interns: (2 per semester)

 The digital intern will support the TeamCoco.com team in all facets of digital production.
-No Luddites need apply!
 Candidates should be hardcore Internet nerds who are computer super-literate, and power users of sundry social media platforms.
-We seek ultra-motivated Swiss Army Knife types with fantastic attitudes and senses of humor who are eager to get their paws dirty wearing various hats across a broad spectrum of initiatives – from assisting on ultra-sexy web video productions, to researching awesome interwebs stuff, to toiling in the soul-crushing drudgery of meta data entry!
-Experience with blogging or content management systems a big plus.
-You’ll laugh, you’ll cry, you’ll memorize the take-out menu of Jamba Juice!
+We seek ultra-motivated Swiss Army Knife types with fantastic attitudes and senses of humor who are eager to get their paws dirty wearing various hats across a broad spectrum of initiatives – from assisting on ultra-sexy web video productions, to researching awesome interwebs stuff, to getting hands-on with with a real, live content management system.
+You’ll laugh, you’ll cry, you’ll feast at the nightly buffet of leftover green room food!

 - Music Interns: (1 per semester)